Optimization

 Outliers

-If we are optimizing with the returns as given then we are implicitly rebalancing annualy.
+If we are optimizing with the returns as given then we are implicitly rebalancing annually.
 That is plenty of time to go bankrupt, so a first improvement is to move to daily by dividing the returns by 250 trading days.
+Practically this is enough.

 But even a single day, or a single second, is enough to bankrupt us if we are unlucky enough.
 What we really need to do is rebalance continually, taking the limit as the time span goes to zero.
 This takes us into the realm of stochastic calculus.